 - Only operate in good light, keeping away from holes and hidden hazards. - Be sure all drives are in neutral and parking brake is engaged before starting the engine.
-Start the engine only from the operator's position. - Slow down and use extra care on hillsides.
+Only start the engine from the operator's position. - Slow down and use extra care on hillsides.
 Be sure to travel in the recommended direction on hillsides.
-Turf conditions can affect the stability of the machine. - Slow down and use caution when making turns, crossing roads and sidewalks, and changing directions on slopes. - Never operate without the guards securely in place.
-Be sure all interlocks are attached, adjusted, and functioning properly. - Do not change the engine governor setting or overspeed the engine. - Keep hands and feet away from moving attachments. - Look behind and down before backing up to be sure of a clear path. - Never carry passengers and keep pets and bystanders away. - Slow down and use caution when making turns and crossing roads and sidewalks. - Do not operate the machine when you are tired, ill, or under the influence of alcohol or drugs. - Use care when loading or unloading the machine into a trailer or truck. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - Read all attachment manuals. - Ensure that the area is clear of other people before operating the traction unit.
+Turf conditions can affect the machine's stability. - Slow down and use caution when making turns, crossing roads and sidewalks, and changing directions on slopes. - Never operate without the guards securely in place.
+Be sure all interlocks are attached, adjusted, and functioning properly. - Do not change the engine governor setting or overspeed the engine. - Stop on level ground, lower implements, disengage the auxiliary hydraulics, engage parking brake, shut off the engine before leaving the operator's position for any reason. - Keep hands and feet away from moving attachments. - Look behind and down before backing up to be sure of a clear path. - Never carry passengers and keep pets and bystanders away. - Slow down and use caution when making turns and crossing roads and sidewalks. - Do not operate the machine when you are tired, ill, or under the influence of alcohol or drugs. - Use care when loading or unloading the machine into a trailer or truck. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - Read all attachment manuals. - Ensure that the area is clear of other people before operating the traction unit.
 Stop the traction unit if anyone enters the area. - Never leave a running traction unit unattended.
-Always lower the loader arms, shut off the engine, set the parking brake, and remove the key before leaving. - Do not exceed the rated operating capacity, as the traction unit may become unstable which may result in loss of control. - Do not carry a load with the arms raised.
-Always carry loads close to the ground. - Do not overload the attachment and always keep the load level when raising the loader arms.
-Logs, boards, and other items could roll down the loader arms, injuring you. - Never jerk the controls; use a steady motion.
+Always lower the loader arms, stop the engine, set the parking brake, and remove the key before leaving. - Do not exceed the rated operating capacity, as the traction unit may become unstable which may result in loss of control. - Do not carry a load with the arms raised.
+Always carry loads close to the ground.

-- Watch for traffic when operating near or crossing roadways. - Do not touch parts which may be hot from operation.
+- Do not overload the attachment and always keep the load level when raising the loader arms.
+Logs, boards, and other items could roll down the loader arms, injuring you. - Never jerk the controls; use a steady motion. - Watch for traffic when operating near or crossing roadways. - Do not touch parts which may be hot from operation.
 Allow them to cool before attempting to maintain, adjust, or service. - Check for overhead clearances (i.e., branches, doorways, electrical wires) before driving under any objects and do not contact them. - Ensure that you operate the traction unit in areas where there are no obstacles in close proximity to the operator.
 Failure to maintain adequate distance from trees, walls, and other barriers may result in injury.
-Operate the unit only in areas where there is sufficient clearance for the operator to safely maneuver the product. - Before digging, have the area marked for underground utilities, and do not dig in marked areas. - Also, be aware of the location of objects and structures that may not be marked, such as underground storage tanks, wells, and septic systems. - Locate the pinch point areas marked on the traction unit and attachments and keep hands and feet away from these areas. - Before operating the traction unit with an attachment, ensure that the attachment is properly installed and a genuine Toro attachment. - Lightning can cause severe injury or death.
+Only operate the unit in areas where there is sufficient clearance for the operator to safely maneuver the product. - Before digging, have the area marked for underground utilities, and do not dig in marked areas. - Also, be aware of the location of objects and structures that may not be marked, such as underground storage tanks, wells, and septic systems. - Locate the pinch point areas marked on the traction unit and attachments and keep hands and feet away from these areas. - Before operating the traction unit with an attachment, ensure that the attachment is properly installed and a genuine Toro attachment. - Lightning can cause severe injury or death.
 If lightning is seen or thunder is heard in the area, do not operate the machine; seek shelter.